kinzlaw/VPN-via-SSH/README.md

 ## Logical connection of the VPN
 After establishing VPN, the logical topology looks like below, the laptop seems connected directly to the home router(as if the laptop is still inside home network).

-But actually all the traffic from the client laptop to the devices of my home network, is thru raspberry pi, as in [the previous pic](#connecting-ssh-thru-mobile-hotspot).
+But actually all the traffic from the client laptop to and from the devices of my home network, is thru raspberry pi, as in [previous pic](#connecting-ssh-thru-mobile-hotspot).
 ![Logical connection of the VPN](images/logical.jpg)
 ## Video demo
+<iframe width="1366" height="768" src="https://www.youtube.com/embed/L8IZxGBLlws?si=SBYr4GPY3sLg2oos" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 ## Steps to connect the VPN
 These are the simplified steps, if you fail in any step, before submit an issue / comment, please read thru the [prerequisites](#prerequisites).